UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ```
 ## LessThanEquals

-## definition
+### definition
-	Check if a value is less or equal than another
+    Check if a value is less or equal than another.

 ### alias
 * lessThanEquals